-the character of the area and greatly effect the impact to the community.
-I join with my fellow residents in apposing the appeal by Scottsdale Recovery Center, Case 6-BA- 2021.
-Respectfully, Albert Menier 7842 E. Harvard Street Scottsdale, AZ 85257
+the character of the area and greatly effect t

+the impact to the community.
+I join with m y

+fellow residents in apposing the appeal by /

+Scottsdale Recovery Center, Case 6-BA-

+2021.
+Respectfully, Albert Menier 7842 E.

+Harvard Street Scottsdale, AZ 85257

-Comments are limited to a and pasted from another 8,000 characters and may be cut source.
+Comments are limited to 8,000 characters and may be cut and pasted from another source.

 PLEASE PROVIDE YOUR NAME:

-First & Last Name: Albert Menier

-AND ONE OR MORE OF T HE FOLLOWING ITEMS:

-AND ONE OR MORE OF T Email: HE FOLLOWING ITEMS: alaz53@yahoo.com
+AND ONE OR MORE OF THE FOLLOWING ITEMS:

-Email: alaz53@yahoo.com